percona/pmm-doc/docs/details/victoria-metrics.md

 ## Using VictoriaMetrics external database instance

 !!! caution alert alert-warning "Important/Caution"
     This feature is still in [Technical Preview](https://docs.percona.com/percona-monitoring-and-management/details/glossary.html#technical-preview) and is subject to change.
-We recommend that early adopters use this feature for testing purposes only.
+We recommend that early adopters use this feature for evaluation purposes only.

 Starting with PMM 2.40.0, you can now use an external VictoriaMetrics database for monitoring in PMM.